 Am I assigned an academic advisor?

-(Exceptions: Students enrolled in Cosmetology, Basic Law Enforcement Training, Early College High School Students, and College and Career Promise Students will be advised by the appropriate department and not the Advising Center staff.)
+(Exceptions: Students enrolled in Cosmetology, Basic Law Enforcement Training, Fire Protection Technology, Officially accepted Nursing (ADN, LPN and Advanced Placement students), Officially accepted Radiography students, Officially accepted Surgical Technology students, Early College High School Students, and College and Career Promise Students will be advised by the appropriate department and not the Advising Center staff.)

 All students assigned to a staff advisor from the Advising Center will be required to be advised and approved prior to registration processes occurring.
-During this time, students will complete a tentative two-year degree plan (or diploma or certificate plan).
+During this time, students will complete a semester plan.
 Advisors will assist in the planning of a student’s program.

 Who is my academic advisor?
 Academic Advisor Directory